Low-sampling antibody-antigen modelling tutorial using a local version of HADDOCK3

 Note: You can turn on and off a model by clicking on its name in the right panel of the PyMOL window.

-See the overlay of the best model onto the reference structure expand_more
+See the overlay of the top ranked model onto the reference structure expand_more

 Gevokizumab is a highly specific antibody that targets an allosteric site of Interleukin-1β (IL-1β) in PDB file 4G6M, thus reducing its binding affinity for its substrate, interleukin-1 receptor type I (IL-1RI).
-Canakinumab, another antibody binding to IL-1β, has a different mode of action, as it competes directly with IL-1RI’s binding site (in PDB file 4G6J).
+Canakinumab, another antibody binding to IL-1β, has a different mode of action, as it competes directly with the binding site of IL-1RI (in PDB file 4G6J).
 For more details please check this article.

 We will now use our new software, ARCTIC-3D, to visualize the binding interfaces formed by IL-1β.
 First, the program retrieves all the existing binding surfaces formed by IL-1β from the PDBe website.
 Then, these binding surfaces are compared and clustered together if they span a similar region of the selected protein (IL-1β in our case).